Legacy of Leonid Brezhnev: Russia

 Brezhnev has fared well in Russian opinion polls when compared to his successors and predecessors.
 However, in the West he is most commonly remembered for starting the economic stagnation which triggered the dissolution of the Soviet Union.
 A 2000 poll by VTsIOM asked various Russians the question "Was a given period more positive or more negative for the country?".
 36 percent of the people polled viewed Brezhnev's tenure as more positive than negative.
 His predecessor, Nikita Khrushchev trailed close behind him, earning 33 percent.
 A poll by the Public Opinion Fund (VTsIOM) in September 1999 similarly chose the Brezhnev period as the time in the 20th century when "ordinary people lived best", having a clear majority of 51 to 10.
 In a similar poll done in 1994, Brezhnev garnered a majority of only 36 to 16.
 According to a 2006 Public Opinion Fund poll, 61 percent of the Russian people viewed the Brezhnev era as good for the country.
 A poll by the VTsIOM in 2007 showed that the majority of Russians would choose to live during the Brezhnev era over any other period of 20th-century Russian history.
-Researchers have noted a surge in Brezhnev's popularity, along with other communist rulers, during and in the aftermath of the Russian financial crisis of 1998, which is well remembered by many Russians for plunging many into poverty.
+Researchers have noted a surge in Brezhnev's popularity, along with other communist rulers, during and after the 1998 Russian financial crisis, which is well remembered by many Russians for plunging many into poverty.
 When comparing these two periods, Brezhnev's USSR is best remembered for stability in prices and income by the Russians and not the socio-economic stagnation for which he is remembered in the West.

 Brezhnev's top-ranked popularity has continued well into the 21st century.
 In 2013, 56 percent of respondents expressed positive feelings in a poll by Russia's Levada Center.
 He scored a bit ahead of Lenin, (55 percent).
-Stalin (50 percent), Tsar Nicholas II (48 percent), and Khrushchev (45 percent).
+Stalin (54 percent), Tsar Nicholas II (48 percent), and Khrushchev (45 percent).
 Trailing far behind in "positive feelings" were Mikhail Gorbachev (20 percent) and Boris Yeltsin (22 percent).

 Ukraine

 In a 2018 Rating Sociological Group poll, 47% of respondents had a positive opinion of Brezhnev.
 Brezhnev narrowly beat the popularity of Peter the Great (43% had a positive attitude towards him).
-Brezhnev popularity was lagging far behind Bohdan Khmelnytsky (73% of respondents expressed a positive attitude) and Mykhailo Hrushevsky (68% positive attitude).
+Brezhnev's popularity was lagging far behind Bohdan Khmelnytsky (73% of respondents expressed a positive attitude) and Mykhailo Hrushevsky (68% positive attitude).